 Several Big Drug Companies Considering Massive Settlements To Resolve Opioid Suits

 Confronted with a torrent of lawsuits across the U.S., several major drug companies are in discussions with authorities to resolve thousands of opioid-related suits filed against them.
-A government source close to the negotiations tells NPR that Purdue Pharma, Johnson & Johnson, Endo and Allergan are looking to cut deals.
+A government source close to the negotiations tells NPR that Purdue Pharma, Johnson & Johnson, Endo International and Allergan are looking to cut deals.

 The health care giants are currently holding talks with attorneys general, attorneys representing local governments and Judge Dan Polster, who is overseeing the federal trial in Ohio, according to the source.
 Ohio Attorney General Dave Yost's office confirmed only that he was in talks with Purdue, telling NPR that "Yost is at the table and actively engaged in discussions" with the OxyContin manufacturer.